 Melt your coconut oil and fill the molds with 1 tbs. of melted coconut oil each.
 Pop them in the freezer for one hour.
 After they are frozen, store them in ziplock bags in the freezer!

-IMPORTANT: It is always important to do your own research first in regards to raw feeding and supplements for your dog.
-Every Dog is different!
-What may work great for some dogs may not work great for others.
-It is important to know that if you are giving supplements to your dog for the first time, to make sure and monitor your dog for an upset stomach or allergic reaction.
-Starting out can be difficult, so if you do your research accordingly (I researched for about 5 months before I started my dogs on a raw fed diet and I continue to research to this day), then you'll have more knowledge about EVERY aspect of raw feeding (including supplementation if your dog needs it).
-Utilize the help of holistic veterinarians, experienced raw feeders, read books geared towards a holistic dog diet and gain knowledge from all of your research so you can effectively give your dog the nutrition it needs to thrive.
-There are also a few amazing raw-feeding consultation services, which help you in the areas of raw meal prepping that are specific to your dog's needs.
+DISCLAIMER: It is always important to do your own research first in regards to raw feeding or feeding fresh foods for your pet (dog or cat).
+Every animal is different!
+What may work great for some may not work great for others.
+It is important to know that if you are a beginner at raw feeding, there are tons of ways to feed fresh raw foods to your pets (commercially prepared, freeze dried etc.).
+Starting out can be a little difficult, so if you do your research accordingly, then you'll have more knowledge about EVERY aspect of raw feeding.
+Remember, if you are not ready to feed a raw diet to your pets, wait to transition and utilize the help of experienced raw feeders, connect with integrative veterinarians, read books geared towards a holistic dog diet and gain knowledge from all of your research so you can effectively give your dog the nutrition it needs to thrive.
+There are also a few amazing raw-feeding consultation services, which help you in the areas of meal prepping that are specific to your dog's needs.
 Check out theprimalpet.com for custom raw meal plans!
+"The Raw Fed Pet" site is only for informational/educational purposes and is not meant to diagnose or treat any medical conditions.